baerwolf/USBaspLoader/Readme.txt

 specific parameters (PINs to use, etc...) in "firmware/bootloaderconfig.h".
 Some USB tuning is possible by modifying "firmware/usbconfig.h".
 All files provide working default settings, which can be used as an example.
-Then edit "firmware/Makefile.inc" (NOT Makefile directly!) to reflect the target device, and some feature set departing from the default one.
+Then edit "Makefile.inc" (NEVER any Makefile directly!) to reflect the target device, and some feature set departing from the default one.
 (You also can edit "firmware/bootloaderconfig.h" to change feature set and therefore memory space requirements).